Retirement Living Code of Conduct

 The Code is particularly focused on the wellbeing of residents.
 It prioritises fairness in marketing and sales practices; maintaining good relationships with residents and stakeholders; and transparent processes when residents move out.

 There is a particular emphasis on improving the handling of complaints and reaching resolution in disputes.
 These mechanisms have been developed in a way that will complement existing dispute resolution processes, and they aim to be adaptable to the role of any potential industry ombudsman or ambassador.

 Signatories to the Code share a vision to promote and protect the independence, privacy, dignity, happiness, safety and security of older people through the provision of specialised, quality, fit-for-purpose housing, with tailored support services, within a community environment.

 ARVAS is the national accreditation scheme for the retirement living industry, developed by the Property Council of Australia and LASA, who represent the owners and operators of retirement communities.
 The ARVAS Standards have been developed to reflect the different elements of a resident’s experience within a retirement village, and the evolving service offering within communities.
 The ARVAS Standards comprise seven quality areas:

 - Resident Engagement and Feedback

 - Safety and Security

 - Resident Care (when applicable)

-The ARVAS Standards are supported by explanatory notes, which provide important information about how the ARVAS Standards should be interpreted and applied.
-The explanatory notes also include minimum requirements and general considerations that are intended to be aspirational and inform improvement.
+The ARVAS Standards are supported by explanatory notes, which provide important information about how the Standards should be interpreted and applied, including minimum requirements and general considerations that are intended to be aspirational and inform improvement.

 Standard 7 on resident care is a new component of the standards, reflecting the increasing level of care being provided within retirement communities.
 This standard is applicable where a care service is provided as an included service in the residence contract/lease agreement, or as an additional service on a fee-for-service basis.
 It does not apply to care services delivered through approved Home Care or Residential Aged Care providers.